NEAT-Scouting-Data-Analytics/NEAT-Scouting-Data-Analytics/README.md

 ![Wait, have I heard this somewhere before??](pics/bradpittmoneyball.gif)

+<h2> Project´s Goal and Scope </h2>

-Our project aims to highlight statistical differences where Europeans stand out, we identified countries in Europe to look out for and we delivered an easy-to-use dashboard in Tableau for our clients to search for prospect players for their teams.
+Our project aims to highlight statistical differences where European basketball players stand out vis a vis their US and international counterparts using two major data sources publicly available from NBA.com and Basketball.Realgm.com.
+Focus will lie in identifying specific European countries to look out for and deliver an easy-to-use Tableau dashboard for our clients to search for suitable prospects.

+<h2> Caveat </h2>

+Please note that this project is non-profit and is aimed merely to simulate a real-life example.

 The project has been finalised.
 Full project description shall follow shortly :hammer:.
 Stay tuned!